 - Use your bank’s online bill payment system.
 Your bank will pay electronically or mail a check so you don’t have to.

 - Spend with your debit card instead of writing checks at merchants.
-Better yet, use a credit card and pay it off every month.
+Better yet, use a credit card and pay it off every month to build good credit.

-- Repay your friends with online services and apps for sending money.
+- Repay your friends with online services and apps for sending money, such as Venmo.